35 Idioms About Secrets

 • We need to keep a lid on the news.

-Other ways to say: Don’t tell anyone, keep quiet
+Other ways to say: Don’t tell anyone, keep quiet, zip it

 9. On the down low